top of page

 Mississippi Valley Textile Museum, Almonte, Ontario

-Support reconciliation efforts by sponsoring Reconciliation Through Art, a special event on September 30th, in honour of the National Day for Truth and Reconciliation.
+Support reconciliation efforts by sponsoring Reconciliation Through Art, a special three day event, in honour of the National Day for Truth and Reconciliation.

 ADDITIONAL INFORMATION